-

 | By Shaun Pang, SSCThey both use heavy barbells.
 So powerlifting and barbell strength training are the same thing, right?
 Well, not really.
 In this article, we explain how they’re different and why it matters.
 Read more →

-My Doctor Told Me To Never Lift Anything Heavy
+My Doctor Told Me to Never Lift Anything Heavy

-| By Joannes Marvin, SSCWhen I was 15, I was diagnosed with some imperfections in my lumbar spine.
-As a result, I had a series of back pain.
-Thankfully, through a series of fortunate encounters, I realised that the cure for my weak back is a strong back.
+| By Joannes Marvin, SSCWhen I was 15, I was diagnosed with imperfections of the lumbar spine, resulting in chronic back pain.
+For years, I blindly followed my doctor's advice and avoided heavy lifting.
+But avoiding the issue won't solve it – thankfully, I realised that the best cure for a weak back is to make it stronger.
 Read more →

-How To Find Your Press Grip
+How to Find Your Press Grip

 | By Shaun Pang, SSCIs your overhead press stuck?
-Are you frustrated that progress has stalled?
-Or know that you should be able to press more, but somehow can’t?
-Before you even delve into the training program of your press, first start with how you’re pressing.
-To make sure that you’re pressing as efficiently as possible, pay attention to what happens even before you start to press the bar – that is, how you set your grip.
+Has progress stalled?
+Somehow can't press more?
+Before you delve into a press training program, first start with how you’re pressing.
+To make sure that you’re pressing as efficiently as possible, pay attention to what happens even before you start to press – that is, how you set your grip.
 Read more →

 Happy 5th Anniversary, Hygieia!
 Our Annual Review and Plans for ’22

-| By Shaun Pang, SSCIt seems like it was only yesterday that Hygieia opened its doors.
-In what feels like a blink of an eye, we’re now celebrating our 5th anniversary.
-First up, a very big thank you to everyone for your ongoing support.
-Thank you for your trust in us, and for referring us to your family and friends – we really appreciate it.
-Hygieia’s growth has been totally organic and we couldn’t have come this far without you.
-I’d like to share with you what we’ve been up to.
+| By Shaun Pang, SSCIt seems like it was only yesterday that Hygieia opened its doors... and we're now celebrating our 5th anniversary!
+A very big thank you to everyone for your ongoing support.
+Our growth has been totally organic and we couldn’t have come this far without you.
+How have we changed?
+I’d like to share what we’ve been up to, and where we're going.
 Read more →

-RPE – Rate Of Perceived Exertion Or Really Poor Excuses?
+RPE – Rate of Perceived Exertion or Really Poor Excuses?

-| By Joannes Marvin, SSCDiscussion about RPE has been polarizing that it stirred many feelings of lifters around the world.
-Some deemed it unreliable or useless because it relied on the lifter's "feeling."
-Others defended the idea that it allows calibrated stress to the ever-changing performance condition.
-So, is RPE as simple as using your "feeling" to determine the intensity?
-Is RPE the answer to programming that allows for fluctuations in human performance?
-Let's dig in.
+| By Joannes Marvin, SSCRPE is a polarising topic.
+Some lifters deem it unreliable or useless, because it relies on individual “feeling.”
+Others like it, because you can calibrate stress to ever-changing performance conditions.
+So, is RPE as simple as using your “feeling” to determine intensity?
+Is it the answer to programming for fluctuations in human performance?
+Let’s dig in.
 Read more →

-Barbell Plate Maths – What Plates Should You Load On The Bar To Get To The Weight You Need?
+Barbell Plate Maths – What Plates Should You Load on the Bar to Get to the Weight You Need?

-| By Shaun Pang, SSCHow do you decide what plates you need to put on the bar to get to the weight that you need?
-If you've been taking the weight that you need, deducting the weight of the bar and dividing the remainder by 2 to get how much weight to load on each side of the bar, stop doing that and read this article.
+| By Shaun Pang, SSCHow do you decide which plates to put on the bar, to get to the weight that you need?
+Most people take that weight, deduct the weight of the bar and divide the remainder by 2.
+If you've been doing that, stop right now and read this article.
 Read more →

-Being Skinny To Fat: Why Am I Losing My Six-Pack?!
+Being Skinny to Fat: Why Am I Losing My Six-Pack?!

-| By Joannes Marvin, SSCFor all you skinny guys out there - want to gain mass and become more muscular but worried about losing your six-pack?
-Here's why your six-pack doesn't matter and the practical reason why.
+| By Joannes Marvin, SSCCalling all you skinny guys – want to gain mass and muscle, but worried about losing your six-pack?
+Here’s why your six-pack doesn’t matter, and why you should be practical about it.
 Read more →

-Strength Training For Osteoporosis – How Stressing Your Bones Actually Makes Them Stronger
+Strength Training for Osteoporosis – How Stressing Your Bones Actually Makes Them Stronger

-| By Shaun Pang, SSC“How can someone with osteoporosis lift heavy weights without getting compression fractures?"
-“Even if you’re trying to stay active, isn’t lifting weights too extreme?
-Especially since you’re older, shouldn’t you be doing something gentler like swimming or walking?”
+| By Shaun Pang, SSC“How can someone with osteoporosis lift heavy weights without getting compression fractures?”
+“Lifting weights is too extreme!
+If you’re older, shouldn’t you be doing something gentler like swimming or walking?”
 In this article, we address why lifting weights, when carefully supervised, is actually ideal for treating osteoporosis.
 Read more →

-Curious How Much Do You Need To Bench Press In Order To Be Able To Do A Push-Up?
+Curious How Much Do You Need to Bench Press in Order to Be Able to Do a Push-Up?

 | By Joannes Marvin, SSCEver wondered how much you need to bench press in order to be able to do a push up?
 Here's my attempt to find out.
 Read more →

-Overthinking The Small Things?
+Overthinking the Small Things?
 First, Get Your Priorities Right.

 | By Shaun Pang, SSCWhen's the best time of the day to train?
 When's the best time to have a protein shake?
 Does it even matter?
 Read more →

-She’s 66 And A Powerlifting Record Holder
+She’s 66 and a Powerlifting Record Holder

 | By Shaun Pang, SSCSingapore's national newspaper, The Straits Times, interviews Patricia about osteoporosis, her training and breaking national powerlifting records.
 Read more →